 Data Management Maturity Overview

-Organizations do not know how to treat data as an asset.
-As evidenced by the fact that many organizations do not or cannot control the data they capture and store for it to produce business value, many organizations need to improve the quality of their management of data and information.
-However, they do not know the current state of their data and information management capabilities, so they do not know where to focus their resources, what activities are performing well and which are struggling, and how they can make adjustments effectively.
+Most organizations do not know how to treat data as an asset.
+Many organizations do not or cannot control the data they capture and store it so that it produces business value.
+Today, many organizations need to vastly improve the quality of their data management.
+However, they do not know the current state of their data and information management capabilities, so they do not know where to focus their resources.
+They cannot tell which activities are performing well and which are struggling, so it is impossible to know what data management adjustments to make.

-One process improvement technique used in many information technology disciples is a “Capability Maturity Model” (CMM), based on the work of Watts Humphrey at IBM.
+One process improvement technique used in many information technology disciplines is a “Capability Maturity Model” (CMM), based on the work of Watts Humphrey at IBM.
 This model strives to assist organizations in improving the quality a discipline’s processes through refining those processes to a level of “maturity”, meaning that these processes have a high predictability of results and low risk of encountering unknown variables or situations.
-The model takes an organization through five scales, from Level 1 (Initial) through Level 5 (Optimizing), and measures the operation’s effectiveness at each level based on assessment of certain areas (Key Process Areas).
+The model takes an organization through five scales, from Level 1 (Initial) through Level 5 (Optimizing), and measures the operation’s effectiveness at each level based on an assessment of certain areas (Key Process Areas), including the implementation of a defined data management strategy.

 Structure of a Maturity Model

-An effective maturity model is intended to be a cohesive, coherent, ordered set of incremental improvements, all relating to experienced success in the field, and packaged into a framework that demonstrates how effective practices can be built on one another into a logical and repeatable progression.
-Far from a “quick fix,” the use of any maturity model, and especially a data management-focused model, requires a strategic view, attention to detail, support and participation from senior management and a rational approach to all aspects of enterprise data management planning and implementation.
+A data maturity model is intended to be a cohesive, coherent, ordered set of incremental improvements, all relating to experienced success in the field, and packaged into a framework that demonstrates how effective practices can be built one atop the other to create a logical and repeatable progression.
+Far from a “quick fix,” the use of any maturity model, and especially a data management-focused model, requires a strategic view, attention to detail, support and participation from senior management as well as a rational approach to all aspects of enterprise data management planning and implementation.

 Most well-designed maturity models are structured in levels so the model can represent the series of effective capabilities that must be achieved before progressing to the next level.
 The model assumes that the organization or individual will become skilled when performing the collection of related activities at one level before moving to the next level in the sequence.
 For a data management maturity assessment, the assessors must be experienced in all areas of enterprise data management.